 Hi.
 I'm Jamey.
 I take pictures of race cars for a living.
 I know a lot about photography.
 I know a lot about racing.
 But I don't review cameras for a living.
-To be honest I wouldn't do it even if I had time to do it because there are so many talented creators that do an amazing job of reviewing cameras already, that I don't need to add to that already saturated mix.
+To be honest I wouldn't do it even if I had time to do it because there are so many talented youtube creators that do an amazing job of reviewing cameras already, that I don't need to add to that already saturated mix.

 However, I get asked regularly what camera I shoot with, and what camera to buy to start dipping your toes into photography and motorsport photography.
 So here are my thoughts.

 So let's begin.
 What camera should you buy?
 There are two kinds of people that want to buy a camera.
-Group 1) Those that have not bought a camera yet and want to get started with photography and taking pictures at races and Group 2) those that have a camera, but think they need a new camera to improve their photography and reach the next "level".
+Group 1) Those that have not bought a camera yet and want to get started with photography and start taking pictures at races and Group 2) those that have a camera, but think they need a new camera to improve their photography and reach the next "level".
 So an important first question to ask yourself is which person of those two groups are you?

-Followers from my Tiktok channel know I'm pretty passionate about my stance that lenses are farrrrrrrrrr more important than cameras are.
-The sharpness, the depth of field (bokeh) and ability to let light into the camera are all things happening in the lens, NOT the camera.
+Followers from my Tiktok channel know I'm pretty passionate about my stance that lenses are far more important than the camera body/brand itself is.
+The sharpness, the depth of field (bokeh) and the ability to let light into the camera are all things happening in the lens, and not anything to do with the camera.

 Ok now for group 2.
 Before you guy buy a new camera, have you really pushed your existing camera to the limit of it's ability?
 I sincerely doubt it.
 Have you upgraded your lenses?
+If not, start there.

-Like I said above, even if you have the latest and greatest camera, but you're still shooting with the 18-300 f5.6-f8 lens that came with it, it won't matter how amazing your camera is, you will struggle in low light and probably with sharpness and autofocus.
+Like I said above, even if you have the latest and greatest camera, but you're still shooting with the 18-300 f6-f8 lens that came with it, it won't matter how amazing your camera is, you will struggle in low light and probably with sharpness and autofocus.
 So make sure you actually NEED a new camera before you go buy one.

-Photography is still and always will be an art form because it's about creative decision making.
+"Photography is still and always will be an art form because it's about creative decision making.
 Wait for the moment you want.
 Make the picture you want with the correct settings and exposure.
 But understand WHY you make those decisions.
 You do not need the latest and greatest camera to do that!
-You can make stunning images with an iPhone if you understand what you're doing.
+You can make stunning images with an iPhone if you understand what you're doing."

 Now that I've not answered your question, think about the above questions and think about what you really need to move yourself to the next level.
 Is it a better understanding of light and composition?
 Or is it more frames per second and more megapixels?
-Do you need car tracking autofocus, because if you can't already pan a race car, car autofocus won't help you at all.
+Do you need car tracking autofocus?
+Because if you can't already pan a race car, car autofocus won't help you at all.
 Figure out your goals with photography and what might actually benefit your photography journey.
 But more often than not, a new camera won't get you there.
 Understanding photography, composition, light, the rule of thirds and upgrading your lenses will help you improve leaps and bounds.